yua10/rock_paper_Scissors/README.md

 ## Resources

-All modules can be found unde its corresponding week - please refer to schedule below to find what you need:
+All modules can be found under its corresponding week - please refer to schedule below to find what you need:

 | Resource | Folder |
 | --- | --- |